 The loss of light during winter causes a decrease in pigmentation and in resistance to radiation.
 Even if you spend just 15 minutes outdoors on a cloudy day, be sure to protect your skin!
 This is true for everyone but especially for people with pale complexions because their skin naturally produces less melanin and burns more easily.
 Good protection is just as important for sensitive skin that can become itchy and break out in pimples and red patches.

-Whether you choose a mineral or chemical sunscreen, be sure to apply it on exfoliated and moisturized skin at least 30 minutes before going out, to maximize its effectiveness.
+Whether you choose a mineral or chemical sunscreen, be sure to apply it on moisturized skin at least 30 minutes before going out, to maximize its effectiveness.

 no sunscreen can block all UV rays.
 The number on the bottle doesn’t refer to the absolute power of the protective agents but to the time you can spend in the sun before getting a burn.
 For example, an index of 60 means that your skin can remain undamaged 60 times longer than without any sunscreen.
 High protection won’t stop you from tanning or burning.
 No matter what sunscreen you use, be sure to apply it regularly!

 Covering your face with cream is great but don’t forget to think of the easily forgotten areas: